 I want etiquette rules to be taught early: what is polite and not polite to do with LLM use in a team.
 The threshold for “too simple a question to ask a person” has shifted, as Luca noted; more people now have a good intuition about which questions an LLM can answer easily.
 But the threshold for “too lazy an output to submit for review” is not yet established.
 When you submit LLM-generated work, whether it is code, a review comment, or a specification, you are making a claim about the effort and attention you invested.
 If your colleagues cannot tell whether you thought about the work or just accepted the first output, the social contract of professional collaboration is under strain.
 These norms will settle.
 But they have not settled yet, and if you are entering the profession now, you will be part of shaping them.

 This is the question behind all the other questions.
-If you are considering a career in programming, or if you are early in one, you want to know whether the field you are investing in will still exist in a recognizable form.
+If you are considering a career in software engineering, or if you are early in one, you want to know whether the field you are investing in will still exist in a recognizable form.

 I cannot give you a certain answer.
 Neither can the practitioners I spoke with, and their experience ranges from 3 to over 20 years.
 What I can give you is what they actually said.